-ACC moves games to give Clemson, ND off before championship
+No. 2 Irish earn spot in ACC title game after cancellation

 No. 2 Notre Dame wrapped up a spot in the Atlantic Coast Conference championship game by virtue of the league shuffling its schedule Tuesday to create an open date for the Fighting Irish and No. 4 Clemson before their likely rematch on Dec.
 19.

 The ACC announced Notre Dame’s game against Wake Forest, which was rescheduled for Dec.
 12 after being postponed in late September, will not be played.
 The first-place Irish (9-0, 8-0 ACC) host Syracuse on Saturday to complete their regular season.
+Notre Dame holds all possible tiebreakers over title game contenders Clemson (8-1, 7-1) and Miami (7-1, 6-1) even if it loses to Syracuse.

 Notre Dame beat Clemson at South Bend, Indiana, last month in double overtime and both are well positioned to make the College Football Playoff if they enter the ACC title game without another blemish on their records.